tiaotiaofries/genai_post_training_LLM/README.md

 ## Overview

-This project implements Reinforcement Learning (RL) to post-train GPT-2 to generate responses in a specific format:
+This project implements a **two-step approach** to train GPT-2 for formatted Q&A:

+1. **Step 1: Supervised Fine-tuning** - Fine-tune GPT-2 on SQuAD dataset to learn Q&A
+2. **Step 2: RL Post-training** - Apply Reinforcement Learning to enforce specific format

+The final model generates responses in this format:
 ```
 Question: [user's question]
 Answer: [model's response]